jwdebelius/avengers-assemble/README.md

 ```

-And placed in the folder specified as the the config file (`input_dir` under `simulation`).
+And placed in the folder specified as the config file (`input_dir` under `simulation`).
 (By default, this folder is `ipynb/data/inputs/simulation`).

 The metadata should also be downloaded from the qiita study (found under the sample information tab), and renamed to `start-metadata.txt` and moved to the simulation input folder `ipynb/data/inputs/simulation`.

 ### Real Data

 Real data can be downloaded from ENA study [PRJEB37382](https://www.ebi.ac.uk/ena/browser/view/PRJEB37382), accessions ERR4704801-ERR4704848.
 The should be placed in the location specified in the config file.
 By default, they are expected in the `ipynb/data/inputs/real/seqs` directory.
-Metadata is infered from the filenames.
+Metadata is inferred from the filenames.

 ### Database Files

-The analysis is currently based on the Silva 128 QIIME release, avaliable [here](https://www.arb-silva.de/fileadmin/silva_databases/qiime/Silva_128_release.tgz).
+The analysis is currently based on the Silva 128 QIIME release, available [here](https://www.arb-silva.de/fileadmin/silva_databases/qiime/Silva_128_release.tgz).
 The files should be imported into QIIME 2 and saved to the `ipynb/data/reference/silva-ori/` folder.
-The SEPP reference tree can be download from the [qiime2 resources page](https://data.qiime2.org/2021.2/common/sepp-refs-silva-128.qza).
+The SEPP reference tree can be downloaded from the [qiime2 resources page](https://data.qiime2.org/2021.2/common/sepp-refs-silva-128.qza).
 The formatted Optivag and Greengenes databases are already in the repository.

 ## Running the workflow